 For more information about this project, visit westvancouverITE.ca/neighbourhood.

-Information about West Vancouver’s public art inventory.
+For information about West Vancouver’s public art inventory, visit West Vancouver Collections.

 The Reserves and Investments Task Group is an advisory group to assist the Finance Committee to fulfil its oversight responsibilities related specifically to investment and reserve policies and practices.
 The Task Group's recommendations will be reported to the Finance Committee.